- George Saunders

-While working on Ghosts To Ancestors, Jeff Peters recommended a book to me: George Saunders' Lincoln in the Bardo.
+While working on Ghosts To Ancestors, Jeff Peters recommended a book to Eric: George Saunders' Lincoln in the Bardo.

-He probably recommended this novel because the main characters are ghosts, and Jeff knew I was interested in Buddhism, ghosts, and hauntings, especially the philosophical take on hauntings called "hauntology" and the Japanese version of the ghost story called the "yurei" story.
+He probably recommended this novel because the main characters are ghosts, and Jeff knew Eric is interested in Buddhism, ghosts, and hauntings--especially the philosophical take on hauntings called "hauntology" and the Japanese version of the ghost story called the "yurei" story.

 Lincoln in the Bardo is an American Buddhist's yurei story that explores many hauntological themes.

-I was so moved by this book, I wrote the song "Matterbloomlight" with Mark O'Bitz back in October of 2018.
-I then decided to do a whole album of songs inspired by the novel and its characters.
-In the spring of 2019, before we had finished Ghosts To Ancestors, Mark and I got together for a few days of writing songs and we experienced a creative explosion that surprised us both.
+Eric was so moved by this book, he wrote the song "Matterbloomlight" with Mark O'Bitz back in October of 2018.
+The two then decided to do a whole album of songs inspired by the novel and its characters.
+In the spring of 2019, before they had finished Ghosts To Ancestors, Mark and Eric got together for a few days of writing songs and they experienced a creative explosion that surprised both of them.

-I wanted this album to be darker and bluesier than my prior releases so I searched for a new producer who might be able to provide me with this change in direction.
-I feel fortunate that I found Mike Butler of San Diego, my former home and where my family goes back three generations.
+Eric wanted this album to be darker and bluesier than their prior releases so he searched for a producer who might be able to provide them with this change in direction.
+Eric and Mark felt fortunate they found Mike Butler of San Diego, Eric's former home and where his family goes back three generations.

 "A beautiful expression of the cyclical nature of life and death, the synth-washed folk of ‘Matterbloomlight (Revisited)’ offers listeners a profound sample of their forthcoming album, American Bardo, due out 31 July."